 A lot of attention is given to both the decorating of the home and the dinner table for Chinese New Year.
 Every item is chosen for its symbolism and ability to attract good fortune and prosperity for the year ahead.

-If you’d like to host a Chinese New Year dinner this year, here’s how you can set and decorate your table to usher in blessings for the Year of the Metal Ox.
+If you’d like to host a Chinese New Year dinner this year, here’s how you can set and decorate your table to usher in blessings for the Year of the Tiger.

 The meaning behind the Chinese New Year table decorating

 The art and science of Feng Shui were first developed in China more than 3,000 years ago.
 The practice is dedicated to balancing energies in a space to promote good health and great fortune.
 This same science is applied to the Chinese New Year table: every element has been chosen wisely for its ability to attract good fortune, good health, luck, and prosperity in the New Year.

 Celebrating Chinese New Year means seeing red, literally.
 Red is the colour of everything on the table, from the tablecloth to the napkins and lanterns hanging from the ceiling.
 This is because the colour red is considered to be a lucky and auspicious colour in China.
 This tradition began with the legend of Nian, a beastly animal with the body of a bull and the head of a lion.
 Nian was said to be terrorising a nearby village during the night, eating the livestock, crops, and even the children.
 Eventually, villagers were able to defeat the beast by learning the three things it was afraid of fire, loud noises, and the colour red.

 Use red placemats, decorated wooden or bamboo chopsticks, and zodiac-themed table runners to create a base foundation for your Chinese New Year dinner table.
 From there, you can add different layers and elements to bring the table to life.